Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 Be upfront on what’s great about your product, and what needs work.

-Things like under-investing before a sale to boost perceived profit margins, and stats that don’t line up between your metrics dashboard and your payment gateway are generally uncovered pretty quickly by any buyer who does their due diligence.
-Bootstrapped SaaS products all have strengths and areas that can be improved on by a new buyer.
-Be up front about yours.
+Things like under-investing before a sale to boost perceived profit margins, and discrepancies between your metrics dashboard and payment gateway are usually uncovered quickly by any buyer who conducts thorough due diligence.
+Bootstrapped SaaS products all have strengths and areas that can be improved upon by a new buyer.
+Be upfront about yours.

 Audit potential security and privacy issues in advance.

-Choose a buyer you want to actually work with.
+Choose a buyer you want to work with.

 If you have a transition period spelled out in your deal, you’ll definitely want to be sure you’re selling to someone you can see yourself working with for that length of time.
 Six months can feel like a breeze or an eternity depending on relationship quality, so it’s worth considering.
 Even if you don’t have a transition period, you spent time and sweat equity building your business and you’ll want to feel like you’re leaving it in good hands.